exastencil/porous/README.md

 ## Current Features

 - 🙅 No bundled runtime (only code unique to your app needs to be in your repository)
-- 🖥️ Server-side rendering (server responds with the entire page populated for SEO)
+- 🖥️ Server-side rendering (server responds with the entire initial page populated for SEO)
+- 💻 Client-side rendering (application bundle is served and interactions and subsequent pages are rendered client-side)
 - 🌄 Serves static files (from `static` folder)
 - 🔥 Hot reloading (via HTTP polling and browser refresh)